magicbruno/FileBrowser/README.md

 - **Write**: user can copy and upload  but not overwrite, move or delete files.
 - **Delete**: user has full control over files.

 **MB.FileBrowser.MagicSession.Current.AllowedFileTypes** define file tipes accepted by upload process.
-Value is a comma separated list of extension without leading dot.
+Valid value is a string formatted as a comma separated list of extension without leading dot.